Tesco warns public faces hardship in wake of interest rates rise

 On Sunday, Mr Allan said that he felt "encouraged" by the new chancellor's recent remarks.

-The boss of the UK's largest private sector employer urged the government to provide stability after a recent plunge in the value of the pound, "to look after those people suffering" and to set out a plan demonstrating how it will try to grow the economy.
+The boss of the UK's largest private sector employer urged the government to provide stability after a recent plunge in the value of the pound, which had caused "real problems".

+He also called on Conservative politicians "to look after those people suffering" and to set out a plan demonstrating how they will try to grow the economy.

-He also said that the Labour party had already tabled some ideas on growing the UK economy, but added he would like to hear "a concrete plan" from the government.
+He said that Labour had already put forward some policy ideas on growing the UK economy, but added he would like to hear "a concrete plan" from the government.

+"I don't think we've seen a growth plan from the Conservatives, I hope we will… Labour's ideas are on table, and many are attractive, but at the moment there's only one team on the field."

-When asked if the business was prepared to absorb more costs to help customers struggling, Mr Allan said that the firm already was, pointing to a recent fall in profits.
+When challenged on whether or not the business was prepared to absorb more costs to help customers struggling, Mr Allan said that the firm already was, pointing to a recent fall in profits.

 Earlier in October, the supermarket giant said operating profits in its retail division fell by 10% in the six months to the end of August.
 However, sales across the whole group excluding its fuel business increased by more than 3%.